franktakes/teexgraph/README.md

 ## About

-Several explicit design choices were made in tyxgraph:
+Several explicit design choices were made in tyxGraph:

 * Scalability to millions of nodes and edges.
 * All computation done in-memory and where possible on all available CPU's using OpenMP.